Qrael/chunwacom/readme.md

 `chunwacom` is based on [`chunithm-touch`](https://github.com/Nat-Lab/chunithm-touch) by Nat-Lab.

+Headers for WacomMT API are modified from [sample code](https://github.com/Wacom-Developer/wacom-device-kit-windows) provided by Wacom.

 ### Installation

 `chunwacom` requires `segatools` and Wacom drivers to work.
 If you are using some other tools to launch Chunithm, you are on your own.

 If you are using `segatools`:

-1. If you do not have Wacom drivers installed, go install them now.
+1. If you do not have [Wacom drivers](https://www.wacom.com/support/product-support/drivers) installed, go install them now.
 2. Download `chunwacom.zip` from the [release](https://github.com/Joch2520/chunwacom/releases) page.
 3. Unzip `chunwacom.zip`, copy everything in it to the `bin` folder of your game.
 Override any file that already exists.
 You may want to make a backup of your `bin` folder.
 4. (Optional) If you plan to use a Leap Motion for AIR and AIR-actions, run `leapconfig.exe` to configure your Leap Motion controller.
 You may configure the controller manually in `chunwacom.ini` too.

 ### Usage

-The program is designed to work with only touch-capable tablet.
+The program is designed to work with multi-touch capable tablet only.

 For playing, just tap/slide on the tablet.
 Slide up to simulate the IR sensor if you are using touch-bashed IR simulation.
 Raise your hand as if you were playing on the real arcade to simulate the IR sensor if you are using a Leap controller.
 A video demo of how touch controls work is available [here](https://youtu.be/Uknwet_-wWw).
 Use F1, F2, and F3 for test, service, and to insert coin.